rhyolight/nupic.cerebro2/README.md

 ## Todo

-- Finish TestSingleModel
-- Remove utils/test.js
 - Use require.js for more targeted script loading
+- Move LocalSnapshot regionDimensions to AbstractSnapshot